anujahlawat/delivery-time/README.md

 #### statsmodels|sklearn|matplotlib|pandas|numpy
 #### ols|LinearRegression|LeaveOneOut|Kfold|train_test_split

-Task : build a simple linear regression model to predict delivery time using sorting
+**Task :** build a simple linear regression model to predict delivery time using sorting

-Summary :
+**Summary :**
 I build a simple linear regression model using :

-1)ols method
++ ols method
-2)LinearRegression
++ LinearRegression

 I used ols to understand some basic terms like R-squared, adj.
 R-squared,  AIC, significance of p-value.
 Further I build model using LinearRegression.
 The techniques I used in building model are - LeaveOneOut, Kfold, train_test_split to compare all these with the same dataset.

-Conclusion :
+**Conclusion :**

-1)Models build using ols and LinearRegression have approximately same accuracy in the line of 60's.
++ Models build using ols and LinearRegression have approximately same accuracy in the line of 60's.
-2)All the three techniues - LeaveOneOut, Kfold, train_test_split give approximately same accuracy.
++ All the three techniues - LeaveOneOut, Kfold, train_test_split give approximately same accuracy.
-3)Accuracy remain in the line of 60's because we use a very small dataset (21 records)
++ Accuracy remain in the line of 60's because we use a very small dataset (21 records)